laurieskelly/srccon-data/2014/transcripts/Session_32_Own_Your_Analytics_fixed.md

 >&gt;You can use pearl for one line and shorten it.
 The creator of

->pearl just put a comment -- blah, blah, blah and then space.
+pearl just put a comment -- blah, blah, blah and then space.
 Space in

->the protocol is the last part of the URL that you use for that
+the protocol is the last part of the URL that you use for that

->request.
+request.
 The URL is based on the code.
 So the status code is not

->200.
-It's 300 something, temporarily removed or redistricted.
+200. It's 300 something, temporarily removed or redistricted.

 >&gt;I use the location header.
 That works.
 And it's not as heavy

->as downloading a whole page.
+as downloading a whole page.

->Any other questions?
+Any other questions?

 >&gt;How do you translate this to editors?